Lilypad-Tech/lilypad-v0/README.md

     *   read from IPFS, Filecoin, or URLs
     *   write into Estuary or IPFS

+### Any Example Jobs?

+We have a full complement of exmple jobs you can leverage on the [Bacalhau Docs Site](https://docs.bacalhau.org/) Try out
+- YOLO
+- OCR
+- Video Editing
+- and many, many more!

+We'd also LOVE to hear about what use cases you have Contact us in the FilecoinProject Slack #bacalhau channel

+Contributions to this repo would also earn you many 5/5 Stable Diffusion Rainbow Unicorns (and be gratefully recieved)!

 ❤️ Bacalhau team: off-chain decentralised compute ❤️

 #buildwithbacalhau